-4.0 Physical restraint
+4.0 Restrictive Practices (formerly physical restraint)

-There are significant concerns about the overuse of physical restraint for older Australians.
-While physical restraint is used with the intention of supporting the safety of care recipients and others it can be associated with negative impacts and outcomes for care recipients.
+There are significant concerns about the overuse of restrictive practices for older Australians.
+While restrictive practices are used with the intention of supporting the safety of care recipients and others it can be associated with negative impacts and outcomes for care recipients.
 The use of restrictive practices needs to be considered on a case-by-case basis, used as a last resort and for the shortest time possible.

-4.1 Overview of physical restraint
+4.1 Overview of Restrictive practices

 Figure 10 below provides an overview of physical restraint in residential aged care.
+The data and references have been reviewed March 2025.